sebastian-colomar/aws/README.md

 WAIT UNTIL THE DEPLOYMENT IS STABLE BEFORE PROCEEDING ANY FURTHER

-Initialize the orchestrator in the masters:
+Initialize the orchestrator in the masters running this [script](bin/init-orchestrator-masters.sh):
 ```bash
 script=bin/init-orchestrator-masters.sh
 chmod +x ${script}